 The Mandarin Oriental Hotel Group is constantly looking at ways of improving energy management and achieving energy savings in its 41 hotels located in 26 countries throughout the world.
-As one of its most iconic hotels, the Excelsior is no exception and the Group approached Siemens to see how energy could be optimized in a hotel that has been recognized by Condé Nast Traveller UK as “one of the five most stylish hotels in Hong Kong”.
+As one of its most iconic hotels, the Excelsior is no exception and the Group approached Siemens to see how energy could be optimised in a hotel that has been recognised by Condé Nast Traveller UK as “one of the five most stylish hotels in Hong Kong”.

 Energy saving performance contracting

 Following an audit of the hotel’s existing systems, a number of areas were identified where improvements could be made.
 Energy Saving Performance Contracting from Siemens was adopted as the approach to the project, whereby the new technology introduced to the hotel was financed by the energy savings made.
 The cost of the project was divided by the guaranteed annual savings to determine the length of the contract, with the loan repayments made through the resulting increased efficiencies.

 Upgrades were made to the hotel’s chillers to improve their efficiency and to the chilled water pumps and condensing water pumps to achieve a better cooling load.
 The cooling plant was also optimised, with a system upgrade to the building automation systems and the introduction of an energy monitoring system to provide the all important means of measuring and verifying the savings made through the adoption of the new technologies.